pkp/pkp-docs/learning-ojs/en/journal-setup.md

 ## Sections

+This PKP School video explains how to configure Sections in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="IMotkKrDZyc" provider="youtube" title="Video of how to configure sections in OJS"%}

 Use this page to configure the different sections of your journal.
 E.g., Articles, Editorials, Reviews, Commentary, etc. OJS requires at least one section, and creates an "Articles" section by default.
 You can create new sections, edit existing sections, or delete sections.
 The sections will appear for an author to select when they make a submission and they will be used to organize the articles in your published issues.
 You can also assign editors to specific sections.
 This part of the guide explains how you can configure sections.